 The lifts of the Giglio went on for quite awhile being dedicated to various families who must have made donations to the church.
 After that it was festival time.
 One of the announcers said that the feast just keeps getting bigger every year and you could tell by the crowd that more and more people are venturing back into this neighborhood for the afternoon.
 The place was packed.

-The best part was the fresh zeppoli that were cooked right in front of me.
+The best part was the fresh zeppole that were cooked right in front of me.
 There were not that many food vendors on the block so they had control of the whole crowd.
-For $5.00 for six, these zeppoli were some of the best I have had.
+For $5.00 for six, these zeppole were some of the best I have had.
 They came right out of the fryer and loaded with powdered sugar.
 I devoured those fast.

 I walked around the rest of the feast, looking at the small rides and the games of chance.
 This feast is only two blocks long but a lot of people are packed into this small space.
 The band kept playing for the rest of the afternoon and groups of families sat under tents on the sidewalks catching up with old friends and members of the church.